-Many people with bipolar disorder also experience sleep issues, which can further affect mood dysregulation.
+Many people with bipolar disorder also experience sleep problems, which can further affect symptoms.

 This article explores the connection between bipolar disorder, the circadian cycle, and sleep issues.